HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-lls-single-connector.md

 }
 ```

-### 7. Adding Workstations in CAS Manager
+### 7. Adding Workstations in Anyware Manager
-To connect to workstations, they have to be added through the CAS Manager.
+To connect to workstations, they have to be added through the Anyware Manager.
-1. Go to the CAS Manager admin console and ensure the correct deployment is selected.
+1. Go to the Anyware Manager admin console and ensure the correct deployment is selected.
 2. Click Workstations on the left sidebar, click the blue **+** and select **Add existing remote workstation**.
 3. From the **Provider** dropdown, select **Private Cloud** or **Azure**.
 If **Azure** is selected, select the name of the resource group of the deployment.
 4. In the search box below, select Windows and CentOS workstations.